-10. External Inspection Reports
+11. External Inspection and other Assurance Reports

 The Council is subject to various external inspections by regulators.
 The reports from these bodies provides valuable information and assurance to enable and ensure the maintenance of effective governance arrangements.
 The bodies that have provided reports and information are listed below.